 I am protective of these finds.
 Although I like to share vague locations to encourage other explorers, this also gives me a chance to deter those that want a quick fix of beauty.
 Sure, other parts of Lake Tahoe are also beautiful.
 But in my experiences throughout life, the most beautiful things require a bit more effort.

 Because of this newfound sense of adventure, my eyes are open to finding new places more than they ever were before.
-I am constantly discovering places to add to my list of secret locations, simply because I am open to taking the narrow dirt roads and exiting the highway when something looks beautiful.
+I am constantly discovering places to add to my list of secret locations.
+This is simply because I am open to taking the narrow dirt roads and exiting the highway for something beautiful.

 I think in the age of Instagram, it is alright to keep some of your favorite finds to yourself.
 That beach at Lake Tahoe would not be the same beach if there was no room to swim.
 It would not be as beautiful if there was garbage strewn in the sand.
 That picture from the bridge in Washington of the small town would not be as quaint if there were ten other people also looking to capture the same shot.
 In the crazy, fast-paced world we live in, I find peace in these places.